arthcmr/arthurcamara.co/README.md

 **Source files of my personal website: www.arthurcamara.com**

-It's a statically generated website.
+This is a statically generated website.
 It's actually just a landing page I built in less than an hour using other open-source tools.
-See it in action at [www.arthurcamara.com].
+See it in action at [my website](www.arthurcamara.com).

-Feel free to do anything with the code :)
+Feel free to do anything you want with the code :)

 ##Get Started